 The EV market will soon add small electric cars from luxury automakers, such as BMW and Mercedes.
 But those models will roughly be priced at twice the amount—not exactly a fair comparison.

 The only other model that comes close to the i-MiEV’s price and down-market quality is the Smart Electric Drive.
-As we just mentioned above, that vehicle only seats two.
+That vehicle only seats two.
 The Smart car, whether powered by a battery or a gas engine, has assumed an iconic status in the public's mind.
 Maybe its ultra short stature, and ease of parking, will appeal to you.
-The updated version of the Smart it is vastly improved over the previous iteration, but like the Mitsubishi electric car, it lacks power and its 17 kWh pack is barely up to the challenge of confident daily driving.
+The updated version of the Smart it is vastly improved over the previous iteration, but like the Mitsubishi electric car, it lacks power and its 17-kWh pack is barely up to the challenge of confident daily driving.
 The Smart is notorious for shaky highway driving.

-In many respects, the choice between the small electric car from Mitsubishi and Smart, is it a toss-up—likely to be decided purely on the relative odd aesthetics of the two models.
+In many respects, the choice between the small electric car from Mitsubishi and Smart, is a toss-up of two compromises—likely to be decided purely on the relative odd aesthetics of the two models.

-The current i-MIEV was available at EV-certified Mitsubishi dealerships in the US.
+The 2014 i-MIEV is available at EV-certified Mitsubishi dealerships in the US.
 About 230 of Mitsubishi’s 400 U.S. dealerships have EV certification.
-However, judging from the current rate of sales—only one word to per month in January and February 2014–the small electric car biz for all intents and purposes off the market until the 2014 model arrives.
+However, judging from the current rate of sales—fewer than 100 sales in the first half of 2014–the small electric car is not finding much of a market.

 In January 2013, Mitsubishi issued a global recall of the i-MiEV due to problems related to the car's braking system.
 The problem was traced to an electrical pump that feeds air to the brake booster.
 Should the pump malfunction, it would take considerably more force on the brake pedal to bring the car to a stop, and stopping distances would subsequently be far greater than normal.
 With just 14,700 vehicles affected globally, the total number of cars recalled by Mitsubishi was relatively small.
 However, the figure represents approximately half of all the i-MiEV EVs sold around the world.